RISC OS: File system

-The file system is volume-oriented: the top level of the file hierarchy is a volume (disc, network share) prefixed by the file system type.
+The file system is volume-orientated: the top level of the file hierarchy is a volume (disc, network share) prefixed by the file system type.
 To determine file type, the OS uses metadata instead of file extensions.
 Colons are used to separate the file system from the rest of the path; the root is represented by a dollar ($) sign and directories are separated by a full stop (.).
 Extensions from foreign file systems are shown using a slash (example.txt becomes example/txt).
 For example, ADFS::HardDisc4.$ is the root of the disc named HardDisc4 using the Advanced Disc Filing System (ADFS) file system.
 RISC OS filetypes can be preserved on other systems by appending the hexadecimal type as ',xxx' to filenames.
 When using cross-platform software, filetypes can be invoked on other systems by naming appending '/[extension]' to the filename under RISC OS.

 A file system can present a file of a given type as a volume of its own, similar to a loop device.
 The OS refers to this function as an image filing system.
 This allows transparent handling of archives and similar files, which appear as directories with some special properties.
 Files inside the image file appear in the hierarchy underneath the parent archive.
 It is not necessary for the archive to contain the data it refers to: some symbolic link and network share file systems put a reference inside the image file and go elsewhere for the data.

 The file system abstraction layer API uses 32-bit file offsets, making the largest single file 4 GiB (minus 1 byte) long.
 However, prior to RISC OS 5.20 the file system abstraction layer and many RISC OS-native file systems limited support to 31 bits (just under 2 GiB) to avoid dealing with apparently negative file extents when expressed in two's complement notation.